ironhack-labs/lab-javascript-chronometer/readme.md

 The `reset()` will reset our chronometer.
 Since our code is super clean, we just need to set our `currentTime` property back to 0, and that's it!

-We also need to reset the values in our HTML file, by using .innerHTML
+We also need to reset the values in our HTML file, by using `.innerHTML`.

 #### Method `split`